Wyntuition/jekyll-now/_posts/2018-04-12-state-of-containers-in-federal.md

 ### Cultural aspects of adoption:

-- Buy-in, change, push from the top
+- Buy-in, change, push from the top is needed
 - Workforce experience to build and manage the new infrastructure
 - Continuous training
 - Exposure to new technology